jujhars13/sikhsacredmusic.org/content/where-can-i-learn.md

 ---
 date: 2023-12-18T18:18:04+07:00
 draft: false
+description: Where can I learn in order to sit the exams?
-description: Where can I learn?
+title: Where can I learn?
 ---

 <div class="mx-auto max-w-7xl px-6 lg:px-8">
   <div class="mx-auto max-w-2xl ">
-    <h2 class="text-3xl font-bold tracking-tight text-white sm:text-4xl">Where can I learn?</h2>
     <p class="mt-6 text-lg leading-8 text-gray-300">
     Currently the following schools teach the syllabus that can lead up to you sitting the exams:
     <ul>